 Zimbabwe is at an energy crossroads.
 After decades of authoritarian rule, its power systems are woefully inadequate and less than half of the population has access to electricity.
-However, instead of leapfrogging to a renewable energy economy, the country's new government is counting on coal to power an economic revival.
+Instead of, however, leapfrogging to a renewable energy economy, the country's new government is counting on coal to power an economic revival.
 While Zimbabwe currently has only one coal power station, the severely impaired 920 MW Hwange plant, the country has the 3rd largest coal plant pipeline in Africa, totaling some 7,250 MW.
 Most of its new coal projects are being developed by private companies headquartered in Zimbabwe, such as Per Lusulu Power, Riozim, or Makomo Resources.
 In reality, Zimbabwe's coal plant pipeline is, however, very much a Chinese affair.

-As most of the new coal plants are designed to provide power for coal mining and export, Zimbabwe's rural population will still be left in the dark.
 Per Lusulu Power, which plans to build the 2,100 MW Binga project, writes on its webpage that a Chinese lender is providing 85% of the project's capital costs.
 The country's largest private coal miner, Makomo Resources has stated that its 660 MW power station would be financed with Chinese investors, but has declined to divulge names.
 The State-owned Zimbabwe Power Company, which is planning 2 new units for the Hwange power station has created a joint venture with ChinaPower.
 And Riozim, which plans to build a coal plant of up to 2,800 MW is currently negotiating with Chinese financiers.
-As most of these projects are designed to provide power for coal mining and for export, Zimbabwe's rural population will still be left in the dark.
+As most of these projects are designed to provide power for coal mining and for export, Zimbabwe's rural populations will continue to be left in the dark.